tkurtbond/tkurtbond.github.io/posts/2021/07/13/in-aff-1e-armour-didnt-make-magic-harder/index.rst

-Of course, that takes away some from the users of Sorcery in AFF 2E, who spend STAMINA instead of MAGIC POINTS to cast a completely different set of spells than Wizardry, *and* can cast in armour.
+Of course, that takes away some from the users of Sorcery in AFF 2E, who spend STAMINA instead of MAGIC POINTS to cast a completely different set of spells (many of which require material components) than Wizardry, **and** can cast in armour.
 Hmm.
 I'll have to think about it.

-*Last edited: 2021-07-15 17:46:40 EDT*
+*Last edited: 2021-08-09 23:55:19 EDT*

 ..
    Local Variables: